Taurean Henderson

-Taurean Levar Henderson (born January 20, 1983), is a former American football player.
-He is a multi-purpose running back and is currently a coach with the Texas Revolution of the Indoor Football League.
+Taurean Levar Henderson (born January 20, 1983), is an American former football player.
+He is a multi-purpose running back and is currently a coach with the Texas Revolution of the Indoor Football League (IFL).

 Early life

 Born the son of KeSandra Henderson and Archie Ward, Taurean attended Gatesville High School, in Gatesville, Texas.
 There he played for coach Kiff Hardin.
 He senior season he rushed for 2,953 yards and 32 touchdowns on 386 carries, helping lead Gatesville to Class 3A State Championship.
 For his high school career, he rushed for 6,337 yards and had 76 touchdowns.
 After his senior season, he received many honors and was named Fort Worth Star-Telegram First-team All-State, the 17-3A District MVP, Super Centex Player of the Year, Killeen Supreme Team Offensive Player of the Year, Associated Press First-team All-State, Texas Sportswriters Association Offensive Player of the Year, and was named to the Lubbock Avalanche-Journal Top 100 list.
 He was recruited by Baylor, Texas Tech, TCU and Kansas.